parflow/parflow/docs/user_manual/source/pfsystem.rst

 Since the input file is a TCL script you can use any feature of TCL to define the problem.
-This manual will make no effort to teach TCL so refer to one of the available TCL manuals for more information (“Practical Programming in TCL and TK” by Brent Welch[] is a good starting point).
+This manual will make no effort to teach TCL so refer to one of the available TCL manuals for more information (“Practical Programming in TCL and TK” by Brent Welch :cite:p:`welch.95` is a good starting point).
 This is NOT required, you can get along fine without understanding TCL/TK.